balbanyan/whisper_speaker_diarization/README.md

 - **Lower SHORT_SEGMENT_THRESHOLD**: To keep more very brief utterances (e.g., "yes", "uh-huh")
 - **Higher FULL_OVERLAP_SHORT_THRESHOLD**: To be more aggressive in removing contained segments
 - **Lower SIGNIFICANT_OVERLAP_THRESHOLD**: To require less overlap before considering it significant

+You can also selectively disable any of the overlap handling strategies by setting their respective enable flags to `False`.
+This allows you to experiment with different combinations to find the optimal approach for your specific audio content.

 ## Usage